LaserTagMods/JBOX/README.md

           - Adjust Continuous Emitter Frequency - changes the time between tags sent by base
           - Capturable IR Base Tag Count - Sets the minimum number of tags needed to be received by a team in order to capture the base (default 10)

+        Capture The Flag:
+          - Team Freindly Selection - changes team alignment
+          - Capturable IR Base Tag Count - Sets how many tags are needed to capture the enemy flag
+          -